arthur-zhuk/fillit/README.md

+# fillit - the smallest square finder!

-# fillit -- developed by: Zackary Smith & Arthur Zhuk
+##developed by: Zackary Smith & Arthur Zhuk

 _fillit_ is project that allows for searching for the optimal solution among a large set of tetrimino piece possibilities. fillit features an algorithm which fits tetriminos together